lanyshi/java_database/README.md

 # Handling MySQL and MongoDB databases with Java
-Basic data handling with Java, mysql.MySQL and MongoDB
+Basic data handling with Java, MySQL and MongoDB

 ## MySQL
 Given a database, this program is able to create a table ```pet``` if ```pet``` doesn't already exist.